-With many people also now regularly accessing the internet using public Wi-Fi, and these hotspot-type of connections being easy targets for hackers who like to monitor the traffic and then steal personal information; it is especially important for those who use such Wi-Fi connections to protect their privacy through a VPN.
+With many people also now regularly accessing the internet using public Wi-Fi, and this hotspot-type of connections being easy targets for hackers who like to monitor the traffic and then steal personal information; it is especially crucial for those who use such Wi-Fi connections to protect their privacy through a VPN.

 If you have anti-virus software, you might not always be aware when a website is trying to inject malware or viruses onto your equipment.
-There are many anti-virus software programs that simply deal with risk in hand.
+Many anti-virus software programs simply deal with risk in hand.
 However, not all anti-virus software is updated (especially the free versions that usually come pre-loaded on your laptop), and not all these programs can detect the latest practices used by cyber thief’s until it is too late.

 A VPN is an essential security tool for the modern-day internet user.
 We send so much information over the internet, about ourselves and our financials; with cyber-crooks updating their tactics all the time, the easiest way to make sure you stay safe is to get a VPN.

 There is a vast range of websites and services that are exclusively limited to a specific country.
 A couple of famous examples of such sites and services can easily be found with the likes of HBO and Netflix.
 While there are ‘watered-down’ versions available outside of the US, anyone who wants to access the latest and most comprehensive catalog of shows on this service should be using a VPN that will instantly unlock the full service which is only intended for those living in the USA.